 The Media Serves the Oligarchy

-As you can see, it’s a game of manipulation from the top-down.
+As you can see, it’s a game of manipulation from the top down.
 Some would call it oppression.
 Others would call it a form of social engineering.
 Whatever you choose to define it, it has deviated from its primary role as the fourth estate or the fourth branch of government.
-Chomsky couldn’t find any evidence that our media was holding the government accountable.
-It’s really just a marketing arm for the powerful interests of the oligarchy.
+Chomsky couldn’t find evidence that our media held the government accountable.
+It’s just a marketing arm for the powerful interests of the oligarchy.
 Period.

-If the press isn’t watching the politicians, who is holding them accountable?
+Who is holding them accountable if the press isn’t watching the politicians?
 Who is working for the people to ensure the government is serving the people?
 Who informs the people when they’ve abused their power?

 “The press was to serve the governed, not the governors.”U.S. Supreme Court Justice Hugo Black in New York Times Co. v.
 United States (1971)

-The freedom of the press, protected by the First Amendment, is critical to any form of government accountable to the people.
+The freedom of the press, protected by the First Amendment, is critical to any government accountable to the people.
 Free media functions as a watchdog for the people.
 The role of the press is to serve the people to make sure the politicians elected by voters aren’t abusing their power.
-Thomas Jefferson insisted on the free press or else the politicians would become “wolves just like those in the private sector.”
+Thomas Jefferson insisted on the free press, or the politicians would become “wolves just like those in the private sector.”

 Media Model is About Profits

-However, in the United States, hedge funds and entertainment conglomerates own 98% of all media.
+However, hedge funds and entertainment conglomerates own 98% of all media in the United States.
 Ownership also means control.
 Now, we can start to grasp the problem.
 The role of a corporation is to sustain itself financially.
-Just like with all corporations, money provides for the survival of the entity.
-It’s also the same for individuals but we’ll address that dynamic in another article.
+Just like with all corporations, money provides for the entity’s survival.
+It’s also the same for individuals, but we’ll address that dynamic in another article.

-Therefore, the ultimate role of the journalist is writing articles that produce a profit for the media outlet.
-A journalist isn’t free to seek the truth and hold the powerful accountable because he’s an ’employee of a corporation’ seeking to maximize profits for their shareholders.
-Can you see the obvious conflict of interest?
+Therefore, the ultimate role of the journalist is to write articles that produce a profit for the media outlet.
+Therefore, a journalist isn’t free to seek the truth and hold the powerful accountable because he’s an ’employee of a corporation’ seeking to maximize profits for their shareholders.
+Can you see the apparent conflict of interest?

 This conflict of interest is why newspapers across the country are failing.
 They had to abandon their constitutional duty of holding the powerful accountable (which is what subscribers paid them to do).
 So, instead, they wrote fluff pieces for their advertisers who paid the bills.
-Well, that just turned them into propaganda sheets for the local Chamber of Commerce.
-In Muncie, Indiana, the remaining Gannett-owned daily newspaper is dying fluff and the Chamber and City of Muncie support a new rag that is a press release factory for the Chamber.
+That just turned them into propaganda sheets for the local Chamber of Commerce.
+In Muncie, Indiana, the remaining Gannett-owned daily newspaper is dying fluff, and the Chamber and City of Muncie support a new rag, a press release factory for the Chamber.

-Last year around election time, a major announcement hit Twitter.
+Last year around election time, a significant announcement hit Twitter.
 Glenn Greenwald announced his resignation from The Intercept, a media company he co-founded.

 Edward Snowden sought out Glenn because Edward didn’t trust any media outlet in the USA.
-He specifically went to Glenn, who was a journalist at the UK’s, The Guardian.
+He specifically went to Glenn, a journalist at The Guardian in the UK.
 Glenn worked with Edward’s trove of documents showing that James Clapper lied to the American people.
-The USA was spying on all American citizens through the NSA, thanks to the cooperation with Big Telecom.
-We’ve now seen firsthand how they are using that data to quash uprisings throughout the USA by coordinating with local/state police and the FBI.
+Thanks to the cooperation with Big Telecom, the USA was spying on all American citizens through the NSA.
+We’ve now seen firsthand how they use that data to quash uprisings throughout the USA by coordinating with local/state police and the FBI.

-Glenn wanted to run a story about Hunter Biden, but his own editors wouldn’t let him.
-As a result, he resigned and is now publishing his own material on Substack and other platforms.
+Glenn wanted to run a story about Hunter Biden, but his editors wouldn’t let him.
+As a result, he resigned and is now publishing his material on Substack and other platforms.

-Another Obvious Case Our 4th Estate is Dead is the Assange Case
+Another Obvious Case of Our 4th Estate is Dead is the Assange Case.

-The other red flag I see today is the complete lack of coverage by our major press outlets of the disturbing Julian Assange case – a case that clearly involves press freedom and how our governments are abusing their power against a journalist for holding them accountable.
-To be clear, the video and documents showing our military killing innocent civilians and children, including journalists from Reuters, resulted in prison for the whistleblower Chelsea Manning and journalist Julian Assange, but not those responsible for the crimes.
+The other red flag I see today is the complete lack of coverage by our major press outlets of the disturbing Julian Assange case.
+This case involves press freedom and how our governments are abusing their power against a journalist to hold them accountable.
+The video and documents showing our military killing innocent civilians and children, including journalists from Reuters, resulted in prison for the whistleblower Chelsea Manning and journalist Julian Assange, but not those responsible for the crimes.

-Even after the world learnt the POTUS was lying so he could murder their leader in cold blood, he remains a free man.
-No criminal charges in the United Kingdom either.
+Even after the world learned the POTUS was lying so he could murder their leader in cold blood, he remains a free man—no criminal charges in the United Kingdom either.